iontraps/awesome-iontraps/README.md

 If you would like to add a link, please open a [pull request](https://github.com/iontraps/awesome-iontraps/pulls).

-Join us on Slack with this [invitation link](https://join.slack.com/t/iontraps/shared_invite/zt-wivcgsty-BOXHuirgnMFtmvmAFQQpQw).
+Join us on Slack with this invitation link: https://iontraps.github.io/slack.

 ## Control Electronics